Become a Crewmate

 Jump aboard our ship and become a Literacy Pirates Crewmate, supporting children with their reading and writing at our after-school sessions.
 You’ll work with one or two children, guided by a qualified teacher who’ll show you what to do.

 We’re currently running a Virtual Ship on Microsoft Teams.
-And we’ll be back to working in our learning centres in Hackney and Haringey when restrictions ease.
+We’ll be back to working in our learning centres in Hackney and Haringey (while also still running our virtual sessions) when restrictions ease.

 All volunteers are DBS checked and require a UK residence.